Indoor African Savanna

 Grevy's Zebras

 Grevy’s zebras are the largest, and most endangered, of all zebra species.
-With fewer than 2,000 remaining in the wild, the work of accredited zoos like yours is critical to their survival.
+With fewer than 2,000 remaining in the wild, the work of accredited zoos like your Toronto Zoo is critical to their survival.
 These animals are highly alert, social, and active, and they thrive in environments that allow them to interact dynamically with their herd and surroundings.

 At your Toronto Zoo, Grevy’s zebras are given the choice to head indoors when the weather is cold.
 While this is best for their health and comfort, it means that guests rarely get to see their energetic behaviours during the winter months.